Marine Conservation Volunteering

 - Update databases

 Humpback whales make annual journeys from Antarctica to the East African coast where they mate and calve.
-In the African winter, hundreds of humpback whales are seen in the waters in and around Tofo as the give birth and wait for their babies to be strong enough to make the long journey back to Antarctica.
-If volunteers are particularly interested in whales, you should consider joining the separate Humpback Whale Research Programme as well.
+In the African winter, hundreds of humpback whales are seen in the waters in and around Barra and Tofo as they mate, give birth or wait for their babies to be strong enough to make the long journey back to Antarctica.
+If marine volunteers are particularly interested in whales, you should consider joining the separate Humpback Whale Research Programme.
+The projects can be combined if you have 3 weeks or more available.

 - Beach and boat monitoring of humpback whales